drivera123/LDRS500/critical-thinking.md

 Your feedback to your partner should be 150-250 words and may be provided in point form.

-##### Criteria and Evaluation

-* Displays grammar & editing that is substantially free of technical flaws.
-Paper consistently models the language and conventions used in scholarly literature. \(2 points\)
-* Addresses the topic in a focused, cohesive and logical manner evident in good overall structure \(intro/body/conclusion\) and transitions between ideas. \(2 point\)
-* 3-4 pages, double spaced; 12 pt font \(1 point\)
-* Includes at least two references from specified videos \(1 point\)
-* Includes at least two references from criticalthinking.org \(1 point\)
-* Includes at least two references to peer-reviewed scholarly literature \(1 point\)
-* Clearly outlines and develops four points related to the significance of critical thinking in your particular context \(4 points\)
-* Includes a clear illustrative example for each point of significance. \(4 points\)
-* Substantive response to two papers by colleagues in the class \(4 points\)

 **Peer Review Protocol**

 Upload your paper as an attachment to the appropriate discussion forum in Moodle by the **end of week 3 \(Sunday night\).**